Love Will Keep Us Alive: Other versions

-"Love Will Keep Us Alive" was recorded by Capaldi and Dave Mason on their 40,000 Headman tour and live album, and by Carrack (duet with Lindsay Dracass) on his 2007 album Old, New, Borrowed and Blue.
+"Love Will Keep Us Alive" was recorded by Capaldi and former Traffic bandmate Dave Mason on their 40,000 Headman tour and live album, and by Carrack (duet with Lindsay Dracass) on his 2007 album Old, New, Borrowed and Blue.

 Terry Lin also covered this song on his 1999 compilation Love Singles.

 Barry Darnell recorded a southern rock version on his 2018 release "Postcards From Tupelo" on Backyard Records in Macon, Georgia.